-What is High Yield Bonds?
+What Are High Yield Bonds?

-High yield bonds are bonds issued by a corporation that has been assigned below investment grade threshold by popular credit rating agencies such as below “BBB” from Standard & Poor and below “Baa” from Moody’s due to additional credit risks involved in interest and principal repayment.
+High yield bonds are bonds issued by a corporation that has been assigned below the investment grade threshold by popular credit rating agencies such as below “BBB” from Standard & Poor and below “Baa” from Moody’s due to additional credit risks involved in interest and principal repayment.
 However, to compensate for higher default risks, these bonds offer attractive returns to investors.

 - High Yield Bond varies with regard to coupon and maturity types.
 Many of the most common structures are designed to allow issuers to improve cash flow by deferring interest payments.